openstack-infra/system-config/doc/source/third_party.rst

 Requesting a Service Account
 ----------------------------

+In order to post comments as a Third Party CI System and eventually verify your build status on Gerrit patches, you will need a dedicated Gerrit system account.
+This account is created by a member of the OpenStack Infrastructure team, you are unable to create this account yourself.
+This account has no access via the GUI to modify settings.

-Feel free to contact the OpenStack Infrastructure Team via `email <mailto:openstack-infra@lists.openstack.org>`_, `bug report <https://bugs.launchpad.net/openstack-ci/>`_ or in the #openstack-infra IRC channel to arrange setting up a dedicated user (so your system can post reviews and vote using a system name rather than your user name).
+Feel free to contact the OpenStack Infrastructure Team via `email <mailto:openstack-infra@lists.openstack.org>`_, `bug report <https://bugs.launchpad.net/openstack-ci/>`_ or in the #openstack-infra IRC channel to arrange setting up a dedicated account (so your system can post comments and verify build status).
 We'll want a few additional details:

   1. The public SSH key described above (if using OpenSSH, this would be the full contents of the account's ~/.ssh/id_rsa.pub file after running